 Attendance days per unit-producing personnel FTE is the average number of attendance days recorded by each unit-producing personnel (UPP) full-time equivalent.
-It is calculated by dividing the number of attendance days (face-to-face and non-face-to-face) recorded by all UPP full-time equivalents by the number of UPP full-time equivalents on staff.
+It is calculated by dividing the number of attendance days (in person and virtual) recorded by all UPP full-time equivalents by the number of UPP full-time equivalents on staff.